Peter the Great: Later years

-In 1722, Peter created a new order of precedence known as the Table of Ranks.
+In 1722, Peter issued a Decree on the succession to the throne, in which he abolished the ancient custom of transferring the throne to direct descendants in the male line (as he had no son).
+The decree was so unusual for Russian society that it was necessary to explain it.
+Peter created a new order of precedence for landowners known as the Table of Ranks.
 Formerly, precedence had been determined by birth.
 To deprive the Boyars of their high positions, Peter directed that precedence should be determined by merit and service to the Emperor.
 The Table of Ranks continued to remain in effect until the Russian monarchy was overthrown in 1917.

-Peter decided that all of the children of the nobility should have some early education, especially in the areas of sciences.
-Therefore, on 28 February 1714, he issued a decree calling for compulsory education, which dictated that all Russian 10- to 15-year-old children of the nobility, government clerks, and lesser-ranked officials must learn basic mathematics and geometry, and should be tested on the subjects at the end of their studies.
+In 1722, John Bell accompanied Peter the Great on a military expedition to the city of Derbent near the Caspian Sea.
 The once powerful Persian Safavid Empire to the south was in deep decline.
 Taking advantage of the profitable situation, Peter launched the Russo-Persian War of 1722–1723, otherwise known as "The Persian Expedition of Peter the Great", which drastically increased Russian influence for the first time in the Caucasus and Caspian Sea region, and prevented the Ottoman Empire from making territorial gains in the region.
 After considerable success and the capture of many provinces and cities in the Caucasus and northern mainland Persia, the Safavids were forced to hand over territory to Russia, comprising Derbent, Shirvan, Gilan, Mazandaran, Baku, and Astrabad.
-However, within twelve years all the territories would be ceded back to Persia, now led by the charismatic military genius Nader Shah, as part of the Treaties of Resht and Ganja respectively, and the Russo-Persian alliance against the Ottoman Empire, which was the common enemy of both.
+Within twelve years all the territories were ceded back to Persia, now led by the charismatic military genius Nader Shah, as part of the Treaty of Resht, the Treaty of Ganja, and as the result of a Russo-Persian alliance against the Ottoman Empire, which was the common enemy of both.

-Peter introduced new taxes to fund improvements in Saint Petersburg.
+Peter changed the system of direct taxation.
 He abolished the land tax and household tax and replaced them with a poll tax.
-The taxes on land and on households were payable only by individuals who owned property or maintained families; the new head taxes, however, were payable by serfs and paupers.
-In 1725 the construction of Peterhof, a palace near Saint Petersburg, was completed.
-Peterhof (Dutch for "Peter's Court") was a grand residence, becoming known as the "Russian Versailles".
+The taxes on land and on households were payable only by individuals who owned property or maintained families.
+The new head taxes were payable by serfs and paupers.
+Peter began construction of the Monplaisir Palace based on his own sketches.
+He ordered to purchase 2,000 lime trees which were shipped to St Petersburg.
+In 1725, the construction of Peterhof, a palace near Saint Petersburg, was completed.
+Peterhof was a grand residence, becoming known as the "Russian Versailles".